Skip to Content

 Currently, the Austin/Lake station can only be accessed by stairs.
 Its renovation will include an access ramp.
 Photo: Igor Studenkov

 The Austin/Lake project will rebuild the entire station house, complete with a ramp to allow wheelchair access to the station, and a wider bus boarding platform.
-It will install an elevator, but, ironically, remove the escalator.
+The upgrade will involve installing an elevator, but ironically doing so will involve removing the escalator.
 The station is basically stuck within the embankment footprint, and eliminating the escalator was determined to be the only way to provide enough clearance for wheelchair users to reach the elevator.

-(The Granville Red Line station, which was rebuilt soon after the passage of the Americans with Disabilities act, has both an escalator and an elevator.
-But it’s also a clear illustration of why the CTA doesn’t want to go that route again in a station with a small footprint.
-The escalator/elevator combo means that customers must use a narrow passageway to access the lift, which is precarious for anyone using a wheelchair or a walker.)
+(The Granville Red Line station was rebuilt in 1980 with both an escalator and an elevator, making it the first 'L' station to receive a lift to improve accessibility.
+But Greenville illustrates why the CTA doesn’t want to go that route again in a station with a small footprint.
+The escalator/elevator combo means that customers must use a narrow passageway to get to and from the elevator, which is precarious for anyone using a wheelchair or a walker.)

 The CTA will also refurbish the Green Line's 43rd Street station.
-According to the budget document, that project will include "stair, platform, and canopy upgrades," as well as new lighting, new ceilings," and new artwork to complement The Forum event venue, located east of the 'L' stop.
+According to the budget document, that project will include "stair, platform, and canopy upgrades," as well as new lighting, new ceilings, and new artwork to complement The Forum events center, located just east of the 'L' stop.

 donate button